 Most times funny, Sometimes serious.

 - How I made it in Canada– I like this one.
 I hope my story inspires others.

 - Canadian Pantry Bugs– I didn’t know they came with a Passport.

 - How to decrease OSAP loan– Pay for it

-That’s all the fun for this week, thanks for dropping by and we’ll see ya all again next Saturday!
+That’s all the fun for this week; thanks for dropping by, and we’ll see you again next Saturday!